-Section 16.
+Section 18.
 Net income.
 Recodifies the existing definitions of income for purposes of composite returns and the PTE tax from the tax administration chapter to the income tax chapter.
 Also allows 100 percent of resident qualifying owner's income to be used in calculating the PTE tax, instead of requiring allocation for income outside Minnesota.
-Effective for taxable years beginning after December 31, 2022.
+Effective retroactively to taxable years beginning after December 31, 2021.